Anamul Haque: Chittagong Vikings

 Anamul was signed by the Chittagong Kings in the 2015 Bangladesh Premier League.
 He accumulated 142 runs in the nine innings he played.
 The following season playing for the same team, Anamul scored 250 runs in 13 innings with 1 fifty.
 In the 2017-18 season, he scored 206 runs in 9 innings with 2 half-centuries.

 Comilla Victorians

 Anamul played the 2018-19 Bangladesh Premier League for the Comilla Victorians.
 He scored 200 runs in 14 innings.

 Dhaka Platoon

 In the 2019-20 Bangladesh Premier League, Anamul played for the Dhaka Platoon.
 He scored 198 runs in 13 innings that season with 1 50+ hand.

 Sylhet Sunrisers

 In the 2021-22 Bangladesh Premier League season, Anamul scored 280 runs in 9 innings playing for the Sylhet Sunrisers with 1 half-century.

+Fortune Barishal

+In the 2023 edition, Mahmudullah played for Fortune Barishal.
+He scored 280 runs in 12 innings with an average of 23.33 including 1 half century.

+Khulna Tigers

+Bijoy was signed by the Khulna Tigers in the 2024 Bangladesh Premier League.
+He scored 296 runs in 12 innings with an average of 32.88 including 3 fifties.

+Durbar Rajshahi

+He was signed by the Durbar Rajshahi in the 2025 Bangladesh Premier League.
+During a league stage match against Khulna Tigers he scored his maiden BPL hundred.
+He scored 100* off 57 deliveries, hitting 9 fours and 5 sixes.
+He finished the season as the 5th highest run scorer scoring 392 runs in 12 innings with an average of 39.20 including 1 century and 2 half centuries.

 International career

 He made his place in Bangladesh squad for 2012 Asia Cup.
 He made his Test debut against Sri Lanka on 8 March 2013 at Galle.

 He made his ODI debut against West Indies in Bangladesh in the first game of 2012 Sahara Cup in Khulna and went on to make his maiden century in the second game of the series on 2 December 2012.
 His match winning 120 earned him the title of the Player of the Match only in his second ODI of his career.

 His knock of 120 against West Indies at Khulna was nominated to be one of the best ODI batting performances of the year by ESPNCricinfo.